hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 selenium.common.exceptions.ElementNotInteractableException: Message: Element <element> could not be scrolled into view
 ```

-The `web_test_interactions.javascript_click()`, which is a wrapper for executing a click directly in JavaScript, should be used in place of `.click()` in these cases.
-Please note that this method is not interchangable with `.click()` - it is called differently, and the code should be modified accordingly.
+The functions in `web_test_javascript_interactions` should be used in this scenario - this is one of the use cases they were created for.

 To create the test fixtures to manually inspect the tests, the `.setup_objects()` and `.cleanup_objects()` functions from the `web_test_setup_cleanup` module should be used.
 The `setup()` and `cleanup()` functions do the driver setup as well.

 ## Test Profiles

 The tests have a set of automatically-created objects, created in the `web_test_setup_cleanup.setup()` function.
-If adding to these, it is important to rename any tests that used that suffix (typically `add` tests).
+If adding to these, it is important to rename any tests that used the suffix being added (typically `add` tests).

 ### Users